Wilmington, North Carolina: Cityscape

 Wilmington boasts a large historic district encompassing nearly 300 blocks.

-Abandoned warehouses on downtown's northern end have been recently demolished making room for multimillion dollar projects, such as what was the World Headquarters of Pharmaceutical Product Development (now Thermo Fisher Scientific) and tallest building in Wilmington at 228 feet, a state-of-the-art convention center, Live Oak Bank Pavilion, Pier 33 Apartments, and The Strands houseboat community in Port City Marina.
+Abandoned warehouses on downtown's northern end have been recently demolished making room for multimillion dollar projects, such as what was the world headquarters of Pharmaceutical Product Development and current tallest building in Wilmington at 228 ft.
+(The building was then bought by Thermo Fisher Scientific.
+In 2023, it was bought by the City of Wilmington and renamed "Skyline Center".
+It is now the main building for city government operations.)
+Other completed projects include a state-of-the-art convention center, Live Oak Bank Pavilion, Pier 33 Apartments, and The Cove houseboat community in Port City Marina.